michael1011/lightningtip/README.md

 # LightningTip
 A simple way to accept tips via the Lightning Network on your website.
+If want to tip me you can find my instance of LightningTip [here](https://michael1011.at/lightning.html).

 <img src="https://i.imgur.com/0mOEgTf.gif" width="240">